ClojureBridgeLondon/clojurebridge-london-test.github.io/sponsor_us.md

 <!--
 There's two ways your company can choose to support us:
 -->
-### Direct Sponsorship

-If you've opted for a direct sponsorship tier, then your transaction will be with our suppliers directly.
+If you've opted for a sponsorship tier, then your transaction will be with our suppliers directly.
 In this case, we will give you the exact link/message/order that we need, and you make the transaction with that company directly.
 This means normal business billing, with ability to pay by